-- Paid-in-full medically necessary hospitalization services and inpatient physician charges when provided by or arranged through the network; - Outpatient care provided by or arranged through the network will be covered subject to a \$20 per visit copay.
-Effective January 1, 2022, the outpatient visit copayment will be \$25. - Up to three visits for crisis intervention provided by, or arranged through, the network will be covered without copay.
+- Paid-in-full medically necessary hospitalization services and inpatient physician charges when provided by or arranged through the network; - Outpatient care provided by or arranged through the network will be covered subject to a \$25 per visit copay. - Up to three visits for crisis intervention provided by, or arranged through, the network will be covered without copay.

-Alcohol and Other Substance Abuse Coverage
+Alcohol and Other Substance Use Coverage

-- Paid-in-full medically necessary care for hospitalization or alcohol/substance abuse facilities when provided by or arranged through the network; - Outpatient care provided by or arranged through the network will be subject to the participating provider office visit copay.
+- Paid-in-full medically necessary care for hospitalization or alcohol/substance use facilities when provided by or arranged through the network; - Outpatient care provided by or arranged through the network will be subject to the participating provider office visit copay.

-NON-NETWORK BENEFIT
+(b) NON-NETWORK BENEFIT